woosting/linux/contents/syncthing/configuration-cli.md

 1. Open the configuration.xml for editing:

 	```
-	vim ~/.config/syncthing/config.xml
+	$ vim ~/.config/syncthing/config.xml
 	```

-    > If a config.xml does not exist yet (an empty file is presented) first start (and stop) syncthing as the user that is to run Syncthing!
+    > NOTE: If a config.xml does not exist yet (an empty file is presented) first start (and stop) syncthing as the user that is to run Syncthing!

 2. Locate: `<address>127.0.0.1:8384</address>` and change it into `<address>0.0.0.0:8384</address>`